Close Search

 Refunds/Returns/Transfers

-Applicants will forfeit tag fees associated with the tag if the applicant chooses to surrender their tag, they will not be eligible for the PointGuard program again for that species until their bonus points for that species have been purged.
-Applicants can choose to be enrolled in the PointGuard program for each individual species during the online application process for a $10 nonrefundable fee per species.
+Arizona allows applicants with a valid AZGFD Portal account who purchased either PointGuard or PointGuard Plus to surrender their tag one time only for bonus point purposes for any reason the business day prior to the opening day of the hunt.
+Applicants are required to surrender the permit along with a completed Tag Surrender Application Form to AZGFD.
+All bonus points will be reinstated plus applicants gain a point for that year’s application.
+Applicants will forfeit tag fees associated with the tag.
+If the applicant chooses to surrender their tag, they will not be eligible for the PointGuard program again for that species until their bonus points for that species have been purged.
+Applicants can choose to be enrolled in the PointGuard program for each individual species during the online application process for a $10 non-refundable fee per species.
 Applicants can also choose to be enrolled in the PointGuard Plus program, which enrolls them for all species for a 365-day term for a $25 non-refundable fee.

 Arizona will allow a parent, grandparent, or guardian to whom a big game hunt tag is issued to transfer the tag to a minor child who is 10-17 years old on the date of the transfer.
-The minor child must have a valid youth combination hunting and fishing license on the date of the transfer, and, if they are younger than 14-years old, they must have completed a Department-approved hunter education course by the beginning of the hunt.
-Arizona will also allow a person to transfer their tag to a non-profit organization that provides opportunities and experiences to children with life-threatening medical conditions.
+The minor child must have a valid youth combination hunting and fishing license on the date of the transfer, and, if they are younger than 14 years old, they must have completed a Department-approved hunter education course by the beginning of the hunt.
+Arizona will also allow a person to transfer tag to a non-profit organization that provides opportunities and experiences to children with life-threatening medical conditions.

 Harvest Reporting